AndreiZdrali/client-server-c/README.md

 ## Overview

-This project implements a server application in C that supports both TCP and UDP protocols.
+This project implements a client-server application in C that supports both TCP and UDP protocols.
 It allows multiple clients to connect simultaneously, providing a framework for communication and notifications.

 ## Features